Investment Banking in France: The Best Way to Combine Wine Tasting and M&A Advisory?

 One difference is that there’s a big emphasis on middle-market deals, so you’ll see quite a few middle-market-focused teams even at bulge bracket banks.

 They exist in other regions as well, but sometimes in places like NYC the middle-market team at a large bank is viewed as “inferior.”

-And, of course, there are many middle-market boutiques such as Lincoln, Leonardo, and DC Advisory.
+And, of course, there are many boutique investment banks such as Lincoln, Leonardo, and DC Advisory.

 Q: What types of deals are most common?
 Is there any industry focus?

 A: You see all deal types and all industries, but the average deal size is probably smaller than in the U.S. because the middle-market segment is more prominent.

 France’s economy is more industrials-driven than the U.K.’s economy, so a higher percentage of domestic deals here involve industrial companies rather than services companies.

 A lot of the middle-market deals involve private equity firms and family offices.